mirkozaff/pytorch_segmentation/README.md

-            "rotate": true,       // Random rotation between 10 and -10 degrees "blur": true,         // Adding a slight amount of blut to the image "split": "train_aug", // Split to use, depend of the dataset "num_workers": 8
+            "rotate": true,       // Random rotation between 10 and -10 degrees "blur": true,         // Adding a slight amount of blut to the image "split": "train_aug", // Split to use, depend of the dataset "val_split": 0.0,     // If higher than 0 it will use a random set of train set for validation "num_workers": 8
         }
     },

-    "val_loader": {     // Same for val, but no data augmentation, only a center crop "type": "VOC",
+    "val_loader": {     // Same for val, but no data augmentation, only a center crop, used only if val_split = 0 "type": "VOC",
         "args":{
             "data_dir": "data/",